nemisj/tenor.js/README.md

 };

 execute(flow, (profile, city) => {
-  //user will have object from response.body
+  // profile will have value from profiles
   // city will have result of the resolved promise
-  // profile will have value from profiles
 });
 // execute returns promise which can be passed further
 ```